 At CSU Pueblo, annual resident undergraduate tuition will be $6,349 for FY2019, an increase of $185 from the previous fiscal year.
 The per-credit-hour undergraduate tuition rate at CSU Global, which receives no state funding, will remain unchanged for the seventh consecutive year at a maximum of $350 per credit hour ($4,200 per semester per 12 credit hours).

 Student fees at CSU will be $2,281 next year, up 1.7 percent, or $38, from the previous year, and student fees at CSU Pueblo will be $1,978, a 3.6 percent increase of $70.
 These fees are approved by the student governments of each campus to help fund a range of specific services, such as student recreation, the student health network, and facilities.
 CSU-Global Campus, which is a 100 percent online university, does not charge student fees.

 |CSU Campus1||FY2019 Tuition||FY2019 Student Fees||FY2019 Tuition + Fees||$ Increase||% Change|

 1Rates in this table reflect a full-time resident student taking 12 credit hours per semester.
 Some fees may vary based on the number of credit hours taken.

-“To meet the needs of today’s modern learners, CSU-Global continues to work hard to provide high quality, affordable, and workplace-relevant higher education,” said Becky Takeda-Tinker, president of CSU-Global Campus.
+“To meet the needs of today’s modern learners, CSU Global continues to work hard to provide high quality, affordable, and workplace-relevant higher education,” said Becky Takeda-Tinker, president of CSU Global.
 “Toward that mission, FY2019 marks the seventh year the university will be maintaining its current per-credit undergraduate and graduate tuition rates with a tuition guarantee and no student fees.
-As a nonprofit state institution, it is a privilege for CSU-Global to serve Coloradans and students throughout the U.S. and abroad in achieving their academic and professional goals.”
+As a nonprofit state institution, it is a privilege for CSU Global to serve Coloradans and students throughout the U.S. and abroad in achieving their academic and professional goals.”

 Other budget items